 She nodded, and was gone.

-Vivenna glanced back at the two other mercenaries, expecting to find them angry at her for letting their prey go.
+Vivenna glanced back at the two mercenaries, expecting to find them angry at her.

 “Aw, did you have to let him go so fast?”
 Tonk Fah said, sitting down on the floor, looking morose.
 Whatever he’d done to look dangerous for the moment was gone, evaporating faster than water on metal in the sun.